axelvaldez/radical-companies/_posts/rfiction/and-then-universe/2023-01-23-years-later.markdown

  <p>One thing led to another and in a few months somebody else came up with wireless energy transmission.</p>
  <p>Wireless.
 Energy.
 Transmission.</p>
  <p>The day side of the world, could light the dark side of the world.
 And no government sanctioned monopoly needed, thank you.
 It was all decentralized energy.</p>
- <p>This, by the way, was a good illustration of why the FIAT system is so slow.</p>
+ <p>This, by the way, was a good illustration of why the <span class="_paradigm">FIAT</span> system is so slow.
+Communities governed by the <span class="_paradigm">FIAT</span> system took a very long to get involved and allocate budgets and &hellip; you get the point.
+They took an eternity and by then all the key discoveries were done.
+Also by then they had lost some of the people that made these key discoveries in their new communities.
+They would have been free-loaders, which is OK, but they bring themselves to open themselves to networking with the rest of the people in the world.</p>

 <h1>rCOINS</h1>
  <p>